geosolutions-it/MapStore2/docs/user-guide/attributes-table.md

 Advanced Filtering
 ------------------

-[MapStore 2](https://mapstore2.geo-solutions.it/mapstore/#/) allows you to filter and select the data by attribute or by region and to perform cross filtering between two present layers in the map.
+[MapStore](https://mapstore2.geo-solutions.it/mapstore/#/) allows you to filter and select the data by attribute or by region and to perform cross filtering between two present layers in the map.

 * **Click** on the *Advanced Search* icon <img src="../img/filter-icon.jpg" style="max-width:25px;" />.